-Finally, let us have $m>22\log^{2}n$ and $\Gamma^{o}=\Gamma$: since $m\geq 1046$ and $m=\binom{m'}{k'}$, we have $m'\geq 12$ regardless of our choice of $k'$.
-If both $k$ and $k'$ are $>1$, we can use Lemma~\ref{lejohnjohn} and we fall again into case \eqref{cocammarlem}.
+Finally, let us have $m>\sage{Clim}\log^{2}n$ and $\Gamma^{o}=\Gamma$: since $m\geq\sage{mlim}$ and $m=\binom{m'}{k'}$, we have $m'\geq 12$ regardless of our choice of $k'$.
+If both $k$ and $k'$ are $>1$, we can use Lemma~\ref{le:johnjohn} and we fall again into case \eqref{co:cammarlem}.
 If $k'=1$, then $\Gamma'=\Gamma$ and $H'$ acts as $\mathrm{Alt}(\Gamma)$ on $\Gamma$ itself, thus acting as $\mathrm{Alt}(\Gamma)$ on $\binom{\Gamma}{k}\simeq\mathcal{B}$.
-If $k=1$, then $\Gamma=\mathcal{B}$ and $H'$ acts as $\mathrm{Alt}(\Gamma')$ on $\binom{\Gamma'}{k'}\simeq\mathcal{B}$; if $m'\leq 22\log^{2}n$ we reduce again to case \eqref{cocammarsmall} exactly as before, so $m'>22\log^{2}n$.
-In both cases, whether $k'=1$ or $k=1$, we can take the pullback $G'$ of $H'$ in $G$ (in time $O(n^{10})$ by Corollary~\ref{coschreier}\ref{coschreierpreim}) and $G'/N\simeq H'$ will satisfy the requirements of case \eqref{cocammaralt} of this corollary: in fact $[G:G']=[H:H']$ and we can obtain (a preimage of) all the elements of $G/G'$ in time $O(n^{10})$, continuing then with $\mathrm{Iso}_{G}(\mathbf{x},\mathbf{y})=\bigcup_{i}\mathrm{Iso}_{G'}(\mathbf{x},\mathbf{y}^{\sigma_{i}^{-1}})\sigma_{i}$ as in Proposition~\ref{prGimprim}. \end{proof}
+If $k=1$, then $\Gamma=\mathcal{B}$ and $H'$ acts as $\mathrm{Alt}(\Gamma')$ on $\binom{\Gamma'}{k'}\simeq\mathcal{B}$; if $m'\leq\sage{Clim}\log^{2}n$ we reduce again to case \eqref{co:cammarsmall} exactly as before, so $m'>\sage{Clim}\log^{2}n$.
+In both cases, whether $k'=1$ or $k=1$, we can take the pullback $G'$ of $H'$ in $G$ (in time $O(n^{10})$ by Corollary~\ref{co:schreier}\eqref{co:schreierpreim}) and $G'/N\simeq H'$ will satisfy the requirements of case \eqref{co:cammaralt} of this corollary: in fact $[G:G']=[H:H']$ and we can obtain (a preimage of) all the elements of $G/G'$ in time $O(n^{10})$, continuing then with $\mathrm{Iso}_{G}(\mathbf{x},\mathbf{y})=\bigcup_{i}\mathrm{Iso}_{G'}(\mathbf{x},\mathbf{y}^{\sigma_{i}^{-1}})\sigma_{i}$ as in Proposition~\ref{pr:Gimprim}. \end{proof}

-We point out that \cite{HBD17} uses actually a bound on $m$ of the form $m>C\log n$ for the case equivalent to our case \eqref{cocammaralt}.
-In order to follow our line of thought we need a stronger bound, quadratic in $\log n$, because otherwise we obtain a weaker inequality than $k\leq\sqrt\frac{m}{\log m}$ and then Lemma~\ref{leparts} does not work: the issue is with the last factor in \eqref{eqharaldok}, which needs to decrease with the growth of $m$; \cite{HBD17} treats the problem incorrectly (as of version 1, October 2017) in \S 4.2.
-A bound $m>C\log n$ is more than we need to obtain the bound on the runtime of the form $n^{O(\log^{2}n)}$ anyway: as observed in \cite[\S 3.1]{HBD17}, it is consistent even with a $n^{O(\log n)}$ runtime, to this day unproven.
+We point out that \cite{Hel19} uses actually a bound on $m$ of the form $m>C\log n$ for the case equivalent to our case \eqref{co:cammaralt}.
+In order to follow our line of thought we need a stronger bound, quadratic in $\log n$, because otherwise we obtain a weaker inequality than $k\leq\sqrt\frac{m}{\log m}$ and then Lemma~\ref{le:parts} does not work: the issue is with the last factor in \eqref{eq:haraldok}, which needs to decrease with the growth of $m$; the problem is treated incorrectly in \cite[\S 4.2]{Hel19}.
+A bound $m>C\log n$ is more than we need to obtain the bound on the runtime of the form $n^{O(\log^{2}n)}$ anyway: as observed in \cite[\S 3.1]{Hel19}, it is consistent even with a $n^{O(\log n)}$ runtime, to this day unproven.